Ad Disclosure

 Legitimate lenders should have established a business presence, whether physically or online.
 If you can’t find a website address or brick-and-mortar address, keep looking.

 Lenders must have a Lender’s Permit to legally operate in Nova Scotia.
-Use this government resource to verify your lender.
+Use the government’s online resource to verify your lender.
 You can also look up the company name in the Better Business Bureau database for further confirmation.

-Where Can You Find Local Financial Resources To Help Cover Costs In Nova Scotia?
+Can’t Get A Loan?
+Find Local Financial Resources To Help Cover Costs In Nova Scotia

 Rent, food, childcare, and home repairs are major expenses that can affect your financial stability.
 Thankfully, there are many non-profit organizations and city programs in Nova Scotia dedicated to helping those experiencing financial hardship.